Jody Gookin

 Bio

 Dr. Gookin received her Doctor of Veterinary Medicine degree from the University of California at Davis and a PhD in Gastrointestinal Physiology at North Carolina State University.
 She completed the Small Animal Internal Medicine Clinician Scientist training program at North Carolina State University where she became a Diplomate of the American College of Veterinary Internal Medicine.
-Dr. Gookin is currently a Professor in the Department of Clinical Sciences at North Carolina State University where her efforts are devoted to research, clinical service and teaching.
+Dr. Gookin is currently a Distinguished Professor in the Department of Clinical Sciences and Chancellor’s University Faculty Scholar at North Carolina State University where her efforts are devoted to research, clinical service and teaching.

-Dr. Gookin’s clinical interests include small animal gastroenterology with a special emphasis on feline gastroenterology and intestinal epithelial-pathogen interactions.
+Dr. Gookin’s clinical interests include small animal gastroenterology with a special emphasis on feline gastroenterology and canine biliary disease.
 In addition to her extramurally funded research efforts in both clinical and basic gastroenterology, Dr. Gookin is a passionate advocate for mentorship of the next generation of veterinarian clinician-scientists and serves as Co-director of the NCSU Veterinary Scholars Program, on the Executive Committee of the NIH/NCSU T35 Interdisciplinary Biomedical Research Training Program, and as training faculty for the NIH/NCSU T32 Comparative Medicine and Translational Research Training Program.

 AFFILIATIONS